adn770/ppdf/docs/design-dmme.md

         progressively to the Narrative View, creating a "live typing" effect.
     -   **Outcome**: A user can type a command and receive an AI-generated response that streams into the narrative log in real-time, completing the core gameplay loop.

+### Phase 5: UI/UX & Internationalization

+-   **Milestone 16: Implement Settings Panel & Configuration Persistence**
+    -   **Goal**: Create a UI for application settings and save user choices persistently.
+    -   **Description**: This milestone introduces a settings modal where users can configure various application options.
+These settings will be saved to and loaded from a `dmme.cfg` file in the user's `~/.dmme/` directory, making them persistent across sessions.
+    -   **Key Tasks**: Build the HTML/CSS for the multi-pane Settings Panel modal.
+        Implement frontend JavaScript to manage the modal's state.
+Add backend API endpoints (e.g., `GET /api/settings`, `POST /api/settings`) to read and write key-value pairs to `dmme.cfg`.
+Implement the logic for theme switching.
+    -   **Outcome**: A functional settings panel where a user can, at a minimum, select a theme, and that choice will persist the next time they launch the application.

+-   **Milestone 17: Implement DM's Insight Modal**
+    -   **Goal**: Allow the user to view the raw RAG context that the LLM used for a specific response.
+    -   **Description**: To improve transparency and aid in debugging, each AI-generated narrative block will have an icon.
+Clicking this icon will open a modal window displaying the exact context retrieved from the vector store that was used to generate that specific piece of narrative.
+    -   **Key Tasks**: Modify the `GameplayHandler.js` to store the `dm_insight` content received from the stream.
+Add a '🔍' icon button to each AI response in the narrative log.
+Create the HTML/CSS for the "DM's Insight" modal.
+Write JavaScript to show the stored context in the modal when an icon is clicked.
+    -   **Outcome**: A user can click an icon next to any AI response in the game log and see the underlying RAG context that informed that response.

+-   **Milestone 18: Frontend Internationalization (i18n)**
+    -   **Goal**: Refactor the frontend UI to support multiple languages for all static text elements.
+    -   **Description**: This milestone introduces a framework for internationalization.
+        All hardcoded text in the UI (buttons, labels, titles) will be replaced with keys that are translated at runtime based on the user's selected language.
+    -   **Key Tasks**: Create JSON language files (e.g., `en.json`, `es.json`) containing
+        key-value pairs for all UI text.
+Write a JavaScript helper to load the appropriate language file.
+Refactor all HTML and JS to use this helper function instead of hardcoded strings.
+Add a language selector dropdown to the Settings Panel.
+    -   **Outcome**: The entire user interface can be switched between English and Spanish (or other added languages) dynamically from the settings panel.

+-   **Milestone 19: Backend Multi-language LLM Support**
+    -   **Goal**: Enable the LLM to understand context and generate narrative responses in the user's selected language.
+    -   **Description**: This extends the multi-language support to the AI itself.
+The backend will use a system prompt translated into the target language to ensure the LLM's entire "personality" and response framing match the user's selection.
+    -   **Key Tasks**: Create translated versions of the core system prompts (e.g., `PROMPT_GAME_MASTER`) in `dmme_lib/constants.py`.
+Modify the `RAGService` to accept a language parameter.
+The service will then select the appropriate system prompt before querying the LLM.
+    -   **Outcome**: When a user selects a language in the settings, the AI Dungeon Master's responses will be generated in that language.

 ---